An Equidistribution Result For Dynamical Systems on the Berkovich Projective Line: Barycenters

 \end{proof}

 With the above lemma, we can prove the following result about the geometry of the barycenter of a probability measure.
-This result is due originally to Benedetto and Rivera-Letelier, though it has not yet been published.
-We provide here a statement and its proof.
+This result is due originally to Rivera-Letelier, but the proof given here is our own: